Jill is an avid writer, gardener, photographer, DIYer, and cook.

 Vinegar pie crust doesn't taste vinegary at all, but it is light and flaky.
 My mother-in-law calls it a "no-fail" recipe, and I have to agree: it's hard to ruin.
 You (and your children) can play with the dough as much as you like.
 It won't get tough.
 And if you make a mistake, you can wad it up and roll it out all over again.
 You can even patch it—no harm done.

 Vinegar must be one of the most versatile products on earth.

-Amazingly, vinegar tastes good too, adding zip to salads, dressings and marinades.
-And it is a key ingredient in no fail homemade pie crust.
+Amazingly, vinegar tastes good too, adding zip to salads, dressings, and marinades.
+And it is a key ingredient in a no-fail homemade pie crust.